-Actuarial assumptions.
-The Total Pension Liabilities as of December 31, 2016 and December 31, 2015 were determined by actuarial valuations as of December 31, 2015 and December 31, 2014, respectively.
-The actuarial assumptions used to develop the December 31, 2016 and December 31, 2015 TPLs are the same assumptions used in the December 31, 2016 and 2015 funding valuations for ACERA, respectively.
+The Total Pension Liability as of December 31, 2016 was determined by an actuarial valuation as of December 31, 2015.
+The actuarial assumptions used to develop the December 31, 2016 TPL are the same assumptions used in the December 31, 2016 funding valuation for ACERA.
 In particular, the following actuarial assumptions were applied to all periods included in the measurement:

-December 31, 2016 and December 31, 2015
+December 31, 2016